PSPDFKit/react-native/README.md

 2. Create the app with `react-native init YourApp`.
 3. Step into your newly created app folder: `cd YourApp`.
 4. Install the windows helper plugin: `npm install --save-dev rnpm-plugin-windows`.
+5. Install windows tool for react native: `npm install --global --production windows-build-tools`.
 6. Install `react-native-pspdfkit` from GitHub: `npm add github:PSPDFKit/react-native`.
-5. Install all modules: `npm install`.
+7. Install all modules: `npm install`.
-7. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
+8. Link module `react-native-pspdfkit`: `react-native link react-native-pspdfkit`.
-5. Initialise the windows project: `react-native windows`.
+9. Initialise the windows project: `react-native windows`.
-5. Open the windows solution in `react-native\YourApp\windows`.
+10. Open the windows solution in `react-native\YourApp\windows`.
-6. Accept and install any required extensions when prompted.
+11. Accept and install any required extensions when prompted.
-7. If the settings windows opens, click on `Developer` and select `yes`.
+12. If the settings windows opens, click on `Developer` and select `yes`.
-8. Add `react-native-pspdfkit` to your soloution: Right click on the solution -> Add -> Existing Item.
+13. Add `react-native-pspdfkit` to your soloution: Right click on the solution -> Add -> Existing Item.
 Navigate to `node_modules/react-native-pspdfkit/windows/ReactNativePSPDFKit/ReactNativePSPDFKit/` and select the `ReactNativePSPDFKit.csproj`
 ![Deployment Target](screenshots/windowsAddExistingProject.PNG)
-9. Mark `react-native-pspdfkit`, `PSPDFKit SDK` and `Visual C++ Runtime` as dependancies for `YourApp`: Right click on `YourApp` -> Add -> Refererece...
+14. Mark `react-native-pspdfkit`, `PSPDFKit SDK` and `Visual C++ Runtime` as dependancies for `YourApp`: Right click on `YourApp` -> Add -> Refererece...
 Click on Projects and tick `ReactNativePSPDFKit`.
 Click on Universal Windows -> Extensions and tick `PSPDFKit for UWP` and `Visual C++ 2015 Runtime for Universal Windows Platform Apps` then click ok.
 ![Deployment Target](screenshots/windowsAddReferences.PNG)
 ![Deployment Target](screenshots/windowsSelectRNPSPDFKit.PNG)
 ![Deployment Target](screenshots/windowsSelectPSPDFKit+UWP.PNG)
-10. Add `react-native-pspdfkit` to `YourApp` package list and enter license key: open `MainReactNativeHost.cs` in `YourApp` project and add the following line.
+15. Add `react-native-pspdfkit` to `YourApp` package list and enter license key: open `MainReactNativeHost.cs` in `YourApp` project and add the following line.
   ```
   protected override List<IReactPackage> Packages => new List<IReactPackage>
   {